JavaScript is disabled

 3. You must have a record to prove it (usually a receipt).

 Along with their three golden rules, the ATO has industry specific guides for what you can and can’t claim as a business expense.
-You can find these guides here.
+You can find these guides on their website.

 Although technically anyone can claim a work-related tax deduction, the rules differ for PAYG employees as the company they work for usually covers work-related costs.
 Those who try to bend the rules in creative ways can end up on the wrong end of an Australian Financial Review article - ouch.